How Do I Take Care of My New Lawn?

 Watering tips: are a critical part of lawn care.

 The first water of newly installed sod is the most important.
 Begin water immediately after installation.
+Be sure to water your new sod a good soaking inch every single day for at least a week.

 The first water establishes how well the grass will perform for years to come.